Appearance

 TIP

-While no one can read your drafts, other participants will be able to see that you have unsent drafts pending and how long ago you last touched the review (for example, by editing a draft).
+While no one can read your drafts, other participants will be able to see that you have unsent drafts pending and how long ago you last touched the review (for example, by editing a draft) via the participants panel.

 All comments are formatted as GitHub-flavored Markdown — clicking the small Markdown logo in the draft toolbar will open a reference page.
 You can also switch to the Preview tab at any time to check how your comment will be rendered.

 Sending messages immediately: Click the button to immediately post the comment on the pull request.
-This doesn't affect any other pending comments, which is useful if a big review round is in progress, you have many drafts pending, and you need to send out an intermediate clarification or request.
-Since each recipient will receive an alert for each message you send this way (as configured by default in GitHub), it would normally be preferable to write all of your comments and then publish them all together.
+This won't publish any other draft comments, which is useful when a large review is in progress and you need to send out a quick clarification or request.
+Since each recipient will receive an alert for each message sent this way (as configured by default in GitHub), it is usually better to write all of your comments first and then publish them together.

 Inline directives